hudson155/kairo/kairo-util/README.md

 # Kairo Utilities

-This is a home for various simple utilities.
+A home for simple utilities.

 Utilities modules like this can easily become junk drawers;
-we make an effort to keep this module small and focused.
+we make an effort to keep `kairo-util` small and focused.

 ## Installation

-Get started by installing `kairo-util`.
+Install `kairo-util`.

 ```kotlin
 // build.gradle.kts